 Median Resale Home prices are lagging Median New Home prices by more than $75,000.
 This is to be expected with higher land costs and all the features buyers expect in their new home.
 Builders are cautiously optimistic about future sales and are building enough Spec Homes to keep up with demand.

-Even though New and Resale home prices are rising, having interest rates at historically low levels is keeping the cost of the typical new home affordable.
+Even though New and Resale home prices are rising, historically our low Interest Rate is keeping the cost of the typical new home affordable.
 If you are in the market for a new home, now is the time to buy!

 There are few large tracts of land in Maricopa County available to build homes.
 Buyer interest for new homes in Phoenix remains strong and builders are buying land to build new homes.
 You can expect new home prices to steadily increase in Maricopa County, driving more growth in Pinal County.